vstirbu/GamepadButtons/README.md

 The MIT License

-Copyright © 2012 Vlad Stirbu Ltd.
+Copyright © 2012 Vlad Stirbu.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal